modular-magician/terraform-provider-google-beta/website/docs/r/cloud_identity_group.html.markdown

   One or more label entries that apply to the Group.
 Currently supported labels contain a key with an empty value.
   Google Groups are the default type of group and have a label with a key of cloudidentity.googleapis.com/groups.discussion_forum and an empty value.
   Existing Google Groups can have an additional label with a key of cloudidentity.googleapis.com/groups.security and an empty value added to them.
 This is an immutable change and the security label cannot be removed once added.
-  Dynamic groups have a label with a key of cloudidentity.googleapis.com/groups.dynamic.
+  Dynamic groups have a label with a key of cloudidentity.googleapis.com/groups.dynamic automatically added by the API when creating a group with 'dynamicGroupMetadata'.
   Identity-mapped groups for Cloud Search have a label with a key of system/groups/external and an empty value.